iamadya/admybrand-insights-dashboard/AI usage report.md

 - Mock data handling
 - Boilerplate

-I focused my manual effort on customizing styling for **brand consistency**, optimizing **layouts for responsiveness and accessibility**, refining **real-time logic**, and ensuring a **premium user experience** with finely-tuned **animations and interactivity**.
+I focused my manual effort on customizing styling for **brand consistency**, optimizing **layouts for responsiveness and accessibility**, and ensuring a **premium user experience** with finely-tuned **animations and interactivity**.
 This blend of AI acceleration and thoughtful manual adjustments enabled delivery of a **beautifully executed, production-ready dashboard** in record time.